Are you spending enough time on your business? (Time requirements for an authentic business)

 To learn how to find collaborators and work with them, take my course: Simple Collaborations & Authentic JV’s.

 I recommend doing at least 1 audience research conversation per month.
 In the beginning of my business, I was doing one every week.
-Now that I have a pretty good understanding of my audience, I still try to keep up this practice by doing 1 per month.
-It helps me to stay in touch more viscerally with the needs of my audience.
+It helped me to stay in touch more viscerally with the desires of my audience.

 Each audience research conversation can take about 2 hours:

-To learn more about how to do these, take my Better Offers Course.
+To learn more about how to do these, take my Offer Revision Workshop.

 Another missing piece is that you are probably not consistently announcing your products/services.
 I find that about 80% of the clients I work with aren’t doing this consistently enough.